flownative/flow-aws-s3/README.md

 ## Publish Assets to S3 / Cloudfront

-Once the connector package is in place, you add a new publishing target which uses that connect and assign this target to your collection.
+Once the connector package is in place, you add a new publishing target which uses that connector and assign this target to your collection.

 ```yaml